-Corey Robinson is a researcher working at the intersection of international political sociology, forced migration studies and critical security studies.
-He holds a PhD in Political Science and a Graduate Diploma in Forced Migration and Refugee Studies from York University.
-Corey’s research documents and analyzes the growing preoccupation with ‘managing’ the security challenges and development opportunities associated with international migration through an examination of the Canadian case in the global context.
-His areas of specialization include irregular migration, migrant smuggling, the politics of ‘migration management’, the relationship between migration and development, the relationship between migration and security, global migration governance and the role of intergovernmental organizations in the field of migration.
-His work has appeared in International Political Sociology, Security Dialogue and Millennium: Journal of International Studies and several innovative volumes in migration studies.
+Corey Robinson is a researcher working at the intersection of international political sociology, refugee and migration studies and critical security studies.
+Corey holds a PhD in Political Science and a Graduate Diploma in Refugee and Migration Studies from York University.
+Corey’s work has appeared in International Political Sociology, Security Dialogue, and Millennium: Journal of International Studies and several innovative volumes in migration studies.

 Corey’s research adopts an ethnographic sensibility, using a range of critical methodologies, such as including interviews with bureaucrats, experts and security professionals in the field of border enforcement and migration management in Canada, such as Canada Border Services Agency, Immigration, Refugees and Citizenship Canada, Global Affairs Canada and the Office of the Special Advisor on Illegal Migration and Human Smuggling, as well as actors on the international stage, such as the International Organization for Migration (IOM) and the United Nations Office on Drugs and Crime (UNODC).
 Additionally, Corey uses access-to-information requests and a variety of ‘grey literature’ (memos, briefing notes, internal reports and intelligence assessments) from federal agencies in Canada to gain a better understanding of the world of border enforcement and migration management, which is often hidden from researchers and the public.